 The one-dimensional cutting stock problem is concerned with the cutting of a raw material that is in coils.
 The basic idea still applies if the raw material comes in sheets and the problem is to cut these sheets into smaller sheets.
-For example, suppose plywood is supplied in 48- by 96-inch rectangular sheets and the end product demand is for sheets with dimensions in inches of $36 \times 50$ , $24 \times 36$ , $20 \times 60$ , and $18 \times 30$ .
-Once you have enumerated all possible patterns for cutting a $48 \times 96$ sheet into combinations of the four smaller sheets, then the problem is exactly as before.
+For example, suppose plywood is supplied in 48- by 96-inch rectangular sheets and the end product demand is for sheets with dimensions in inches of 36×50 , 24×36 , 20×60 , and 18×30 .
+Once you have enumerated all possible patterns for cutting a 48×96 sheet into combinations of the four smaller sheets, then the problem is exactly as before.

-Enumerating all possible two-dimensional patterns may be a daunting task.
-Two features of practical two-dimensional cutting problems can reduce the size of this task: (a) orientation requirements, and (b) "guillotine" cut requirements.
+Enumerating all possible two-dimensional patterns may be complicated.
+Two features of practical two-dimensional cutting problems affect the difficulty of this task: (a) orientation requirements, and (b)

+"guillotine" cut requirements.
 Applications in which (a) is important are in the cutting of wood and fabric.
 For reasons of strength or appearance, a demand unit may be limited in how it is positioned on the raw material (Imagine a plaid suit for which the manufacturer randomly oriented the pattern on the raw material).
 Any good baseball player knows the grain of the bat must face the ball when hitting.
 Attention must be paid to the grain of the wood if the resulting wood product is to be used for structural or aesthetic purposes.
 Glass is an example of a raw material for which orientation is not important.
-A pattern is said to be cuttable with guillotine cuts if each cut must be made by a shear across the full width of the item being cut.